ashuguptahere/twitter-sentiment-analysis-gui/README.md

 # SentimentAnalysis_GUI
 A Desktop Application for Twitter Sentiment Analysis made from PyQt5 Python Framework.

-Just download the files and set your working location/path and you're good to go...
+Just download the files and set your working location/path, run the Login.py file and you're good to go...

 Just remember first to pip install following packages: sqlite3